pitester12/2step-authentication/README.md

 python3 totp-RECEIVER #this reseves the totp

 IMPORTANT:
 You can't run the totp generator multiple times in withing the expiration date

+support pitester!
 DONATE MONERO: 453ottx4pLWCUxj8c592PS2gTwGQZdh45gjW3PgzotJobi8srydhm5A93ZKKp9Cdp7De5DXC1hFXd252HMvGrJTg7VRxW8H
 DONATE BITCOIN: 1NAbqot6pHmysXVWegCrRTyya5BXzRuzFt

+Fork this code!
+there are some errors with the code